Schläfli symbol

 The dodecahedron is a regular polyhedron with Schläfli symbol {5,3}, having 3 pentagons around each vertex.

-In geometry, the Schläfli symbol is a notation of the form $\{p,q,r, ...\}$ that defines regular polytopes and tessellations.
+In geometry, the Schläfli symbol is a notation of the form {p,q,r, ...} that defines regular polytopes and tessellations.

 The Schläfli symbol is named after the 19th-century Swiss mathematician Ludwig Schläfli, who generalized Euclidean geometry to more than three dimensions and discovered all their convex regular polytopes, including the six that occur in four dimensions.

 Definition

-The Schläfli symbol is a recursive description, starting with $\{p\}$ for a $p$-sided regular polygon that is convex.
+The Schläfli symbol is a recursive description, starting with {p} for a p-sided regular polygon that is convex.
 For example, {3} is an equilateral triangle, {4} is a square, {5} a convex regular pentagon, etc.

-Regular star polygons are not convex, and their Schläfli symbols $\{p/q\}$ contain irreducible fractions $p/q$, where $p$ is the number of vertices, and $q$ is their turning number.
-Equivalently, $\{p/q\}$ is created from the vertices of $\{p\}$, connected every $q$.
-For example, $\{5/2\}$ is a pentagram; $\{5/1\}$ is a pentagon.
+Regular star polygons are not convex, and their Schläfli symbols contain irreducible fractions p/q, where p is the number of vertices, and q is their turning number.
+Equivalently, is created from the vertices of p, connected every q.
+For example, is a pentagram; is a pentagon.

-A regular polyhedron that has $q$ regular $p$-sided polygon faces around each vertex is represented by $\{p,q\}$.
+A regular polyhedron that has q regular p-sided polygon faces around each vertex is represented by {p,q}.
 For example, the cube has 3 squares around each vertex and is represented by {4,3}.

-A regular 4-dimensional polytope, with $r\,\{p,q\}$ regular polyhedral cells around each edge is represented by $\{p,q,r\}$.
+A regular 4-dimensional polytope, with r {p,q} regular polyhedral cells around each edge is represented by {p,q,r}.
 For example, a tesseract, {4,3,3}, has 3 cubes, {4,3}, around an edge.

-In general, a regular polytope $\{p,q,r,\dots,y,z\}$ has $z\,\{p,q,r,\dots,y\}$ facets around every peak, where a peak is a vertex in a polyhedron, an edge in a 4-polytope, a face in a 5-polytope, and an (n−3)-face in an n-polytope.
+In general, a regular polytope {p,q,r,...,y,z} has z {p,q,r, ... ,y} facets around every peak, where a peak is a vertex in a polyhedron, an edge in a 4-polytope, a face in a 5-polytope, and an (n−3)-face in an n-polytope.

 Properties

 A regular polytope has a regular vertex figure.
-The vertex figure of a regular polytope {p,q,r,...,y,z} is {q,r,...,y,z}.
+The vertex figure of a regular polytope {p,q,r, ... ,y,z} is {q,r, ... ,y,z}.